 Art, heritage, and tradition in the luxury product mix.

 To discover the gem and jewellery sector.
 Give the professional concepts and vocabulary.
 Get to know the legal framework of the sector.
 Discover the professions in the sector and their players.

 Marketing and communication strategies applied to the world of children.

 Company visits, ready-to-wear trade fairs.

-2 start dates per year and varying study rhythms
+2 start dates per year and various rhythms of studies

 There are two openings per year, in February/March and September/October.
 To check the opening of each intake, contact the admissions department directly.

-The pace of the course may differ from campus to campus and depending on whether the course is carried out under an internship agreement (initial) or a professionalization/apprenticeship contract (continuing).
+The pace of the course may differ from campus to campus and depending on whether the course is carried out under an internship agreement (initial training) or a professionalisation/apprenticeship contract (apprenticeship training).